WZ-551: Type 90 and Type 92

 The finalized WZ-551 was certified with military designation ZSL-90 or Type 90 infantry fighting vehicle, which was fitted with ZPT-90 25 mm autocannon (similar to the turret of ZSD-89-II infantry fighting vehicle).
 Development continued, and the vehicle was planned as universal chassis for a variety of weaponry platforms, such as command vehicle, anti-tank missile carrier, self-propelled anti-air system, and armored ambulance.
 Despite being used as a common chassis for many different platforms, the total number of vehicles of all types entering Chinese service is small due to its engine problem, and with the exception of the basic APC version, no other versions of ZSL-90 is known to be successfully exported due to the same reason.
-It's estimated that less than 100 units of WZ-551 (Type 90) were produced.
+It is estimated that less than 100 units of WZ-551 (Type 90) were produced.

 The WZ-551 (Type 90) was developed into WZ-551A.
 WZ-551A replaced the water-cooling engine with the air-cooled version, thus having better reliability, cross-country capability and engine performance at high-altitude regions.
 One distinct visual difference between WZ-551A and its predecessors is that for WZ-551 (Type 90) and WZ-523, there's a significant gap between the front axle and the rear pair of wheels.
 On the WZ-551A, the distance is the same for all axles and wheels.

 The redesigned WZ-551A was certified with military designation ZSL-92 or Type 92 in 1994.
 Type 92 solved the problems of its predecessors and was quickly accepted into the Chinese military service.
 It also saw much greater export success.
 Type 92 was showcased to the public in the 50th National Day parade in 1999.
 Like its predecessor, Type 92 was also developed as a universal chassis for various weaponry platforms.
 Additionally, the planned 4×4 and 8×8 versions were realized in the Type 92 program as WZ-550 (4×4 chassis) and WZ-552 (8×8 chassis).